 If it takes more time then 10 minutes, the grout starts to harden and becomes very VERY hard to clean.

-I found that applying the grout as I explained above was the easiest way to keep the project moving smoothly, please follow the MAJOR tip!
+I found that applying the grout as I explained above was the easiest way to keep the project moving smoothly.

-TIP: I used a timer when applying the grout to make sure I did not apply too much.
+TIP: I used a timer when applying the grout to make sure I did not apply too much at one time.

 STEP 6: SEALING THE TILES AND GROUT